awwaiid/thelackthereof/content/Code Selectors.md

 All CSS selectors are is an order-of-evaluation and precedence of the attributes for tags.
 Things are described generally and then overridden again and again as it gets more specific.
 This reminds me of an object hierarchy... but is less tied to actually objects.
 We are more worried about the context of the <i>display</i> of our objects, not what the objects themselves are derived from.

-So lets see.
-Lets have a $context var that gets passed to these objects when they are rendered.
+So let's see.
+Let's have a $context var that gets passed to these objects when they are rendered.
 They add to and override things in the context, and themselves automatically get added or something.
 Then when they render sub-components they pass along the $context as well.

 ----